Emanuel Raphael Belilios: Family history

-During the 18th century the Belilios are recorded as owning ships that travelled between Syria and Venice.
+During the 18th century the Belilios family are recorded as owning ships that travelled between Syria and Venice.
 However their fortunes sagged.
-The decline of Aleppo which was followed by the decline of Venice itself in the early 19th century saw a brand of the Belilios family establish itself in Basra to take advantage of the booming ocean trade with British India and then, now intermarried with the leading families of the older Ladino speaking elite of Aleppo such as the Lanyado family, move onwards to Calcutta and Singapore.
+The decline of Aleppo which was followed by the decline of Venice itself in the early 19th century saw a brand of the Belilios family establish in Basra to take advantage of the booming ocean trade with British India and then, now intermarried with the leading families of the older Ladino speaking elite of Aleppo such as the Lanyado family, move onwards to Calcutta and Singapore.

 By the early nineteenth century the Belilios no longer operated as a united family and those established in the Far East were more modest merchants.
 This brought the Belilios family from being dominant players in the Western Sephardic world to outsiders in the flourishing Baghdadi Jewish diaspora, with who they intermarried including with the Gubbay and Judah families that were prominent in Calcutta.
 By the early nineteenth century the Belilios family established in the Far East has assimilated to Baghdadi Jewish culture and were primarily Arabic and English speaking.

-Isaac Raphael Belilios, the brother of Emmanuel Raphael Belilios, who was also born in Calcutta established himself in Singapore, with whom the Baghdadi Jews of Calcutta were in constant contact, and went on to dominate the cattle market.
+Isaac Raphael Belilios, his brother, who was also born in Calcutta established himself in Singapore, with whom the Baghdadi Jews of Calcutta were in constant contact, and went on to dominate the cattle market.
 Belilios Lane, Belilios Terrace and Belilios Road in Singapore are named after him.

-The stunning success of Emmanuel Raphael Belilios in Hong Kong catapulted the family to wealth and then to Great Britain.
-The son of Emmanuel Raphael Belilios, Raphael Emanuel Belilios (or "Billy"), was a barrister in England.
+The success of Belilios in Hong Kong catapulted the family to wealth and then to Great Britain.
+His son, Raphael Emanuel Belilios, was a barrister in England.
 He was admitted to the Middle Temple in 1900 and called to the Bar in 1903.

 In the same year, Raphael had an arranged marriage to Vera Charlotte Hart, the only daughter of Sir Israel Hart of Holland Park and Lady Charlotte Victoria of Knighton, Leicester Raphael was admitted to the Bar on 16 May 1903.
 He occupied chambers at Middle Temple from 1904 to 1922.
 The death of Raphael Emmanuel Bellios meant unlike other Baghdadi Jewish families such as the Sassoons the fortune of Emanuel Raphael Belilios did not establish a dynasty.

 Plaques on the wall of the Spanish Synagogue in Venice record that many of the last members of the Belilios family established in Venice perished in the Holocaust.